“Hi, I’m Sarah. I’m in my twenties and I’m from the United States…”

 So, without further ado, I’ll get right to it.

 5. Be able to discover who I am, what I’m passionate about and who God sees me without distractions

 This one is exactly like the header describes.
 I’ve been blessed with the huge opportunity to get to learn who I really am and what I really love to do.
 I switched majors in college towards the middle of my time at Jacksonville University.

 I tried nearly everything I could get my hands on.
-I joined the JU Rowing team, chatted with Spanish speakers at the weekly conversation table, signed up for a graded swimming class (and it took me until I was 12 to overcome my fear of water! haha), tried spinning classes at the crack of dawn, swam with manatees, met people from all around the country and world.
+I joined the JU Rowing team, chatted with Spanish speakers at the weekly conversation table (Mesa Latina), signed up for a graded swimming class (and it took me until I was 12 to overcome my fear of water! haha), tried spinning classes at the crack of dawn, swam with manatees, met people from all around the country and world.
 And that was just college.

 A couple of semesters in a row, the study abroad coordinators urged me to consider studying abroad in Spanish speaking country for a whole semester instead of just a summer term.
 They saw my passion for the Spanish language, which was what a lot of people noticed about me way back then.
-I was convinced that I wouldn’t be satisfied with a short 6-week immersion experience.
+They convinced me that I wouldn’t be satisfied with a short 6-week immersion experience.
 I needed to go for a whole semester.

 They were right.
 But after spending a couple of months in Sevilla, my long-standing favorite Spanish city even to this day, I felt that they were wrong.
 A semester wasn’t enough time.
 I should’ve studied and lived abroad for a whole year!

 I eventually did go back to Spain to live for that *long* amount of time but time flies when you’re having the time of your life and learning so much.
 A year of living there has now almost turned into four.
 It’s a part of the world that’s come to hold a special place in my heart.